Saint Paul College Loans

 Federal Direct Loan

 Whether or not students qualify for a grant, they can get help to meet their educational expenses by borrowing money from the Direct Student Loan Program or one of several other available Saint Paul College loan programs.
 Depending on their eligibility, first year students may borrow up to $5,500 per academic year.
-Upon completion of 30 credits toward program requirements, eligibility increases to $6500 per academic year.
+Upon completion of 30 credits toward program requirements students reach sophmore status and eligibility increases to $6500 per academic year.
 Students will find out what their loan eligibility is from the Award Letter.

 Subsidized Loans are need-based loans.
 The government pays the interest during the school enrollment and the grace period.